 Consideration should be given to exactly how the metric will be measured.
 Additional analysis may be performed on a ‘for cause’ basis after consideration of whether/why a metric is important and to further define which processes should be examined if the metric is out of range.

 The reporting frequency should be clearly defined; it is important to gather sufficient data to allow accurate and meaningful analysis but to not collect data too frequently.
-Even when analysing the minutiae of a process, the ‘big picture’ of the entire process should not be forgotten.
 The target, or range you are trying to achieve, should also feature in metrics design.

 Final approved protocol to final approved Case Report Form (CRF) |